Aim of this information

 Why is this important?

 If an employer or organisation has concerns that a person has caused harm, or poses a future risk of harm to vulnerable groups, they will be referred to the DBS.

-As part of the barring decision, the referred person can make representation.
-It is important that anybody who finds themselves in this situation make representation to the DBS to ensure that their case is considered in the fairest and most balanced way.
+As part of the barring decision, the referred person can make representations.
+It is important that anybody who finds themselves in this situation does make representations to the DBS to ensure that their case is considered in the fairest and most balanced way.

-If the DBS writes to you to inform you that you may be barred from working/volunteering in regulated activity with children and/or adults, you will be able to make representation.
-Representations are an important part of ensuring that fair, consistent and thorough barring decisions are made.
+If the DBS writes to you to inform you that you may be barred from working/volunteering in regulated activity with children and/or adults, you will be able to make representations.
+This is an important part of ensuring that fair, consistent and thorough barring decisions are made.

-The DBS makes decisions as to whether to a person should be barred where they have:
+The DBS makes decisions as to whether a person should be barred if they have:

 - Been convicted or cautioned for certain offences

 - Harmed a child or vulnerable adult or when the DBS considers the person poses a risk of harm to a child or vulnerable adult.

 The DBS can only consider a person for inclusion on a barred list where that person is, has been, or might in the future be working with vulnerable groups in regulated activity.
 You will be able to make representations if you believe that you don’t meet the test for regulated activity.
 The only exception to this is if you have been cautioned or convicted of an autobar offence with no right to representations.

 Representations provide an opportunity for you to explain why you feel it would be inappropriate or disproportionate for the DBS to include you in one or both barred lists.
 You might consider making representations if the DBS informs you that you could be barred from working in regulated activity with children and/or adults.
 Or you can make representations if you know that a referral has been made about you.